Monopril, 20 mg tablets 28 pcs

 Allergic reactions: skin rash, itching.

-From the CNS and peripheral nervous system: feeling of fatigue, impaired sensitivity (including paresthesias).
+From the central nervous system and peripheral nervous system: feeling of fatigue, sensory disturbances (including paresthesia).

-In general, adverse reactions when taking Monopril are mild and temporary in patients both young and old.
+As a rule, adverse reactions when taking the drug Monopril are mild and temporary in both young and older patients.

 Overdose

-treatment: the drug should be stopped, gastric lavage, sorbents (e.g. activated charcoal), vasopressors, infusion of 0.9% sodium chloride solution and further symptomatic and supportive treatment is indicated.
+Treatment: the drug should be stopped, gastric lavage, sorbents (for example, activated carbon), vasopressors, infusion of 0.9% sodium chloride solution, and then symptomatic and supportive treatment are indicated.
 The use of hemodialysis is ineffective.

 ---|---|